Hey! you might have heard of ATM?

-When managed properly, this could be a potential money-making endeavour, earning you a weekly, monthly recurring income to cover your basic needs and to augment your salary income.
+When managed properly, this could be a potential money-making endeavor, earning you a weekly, monthly recurring income to cover your basic needs and to augment your salary income.
 Consider this as one of your multiple streams of income.

 Price and location